krishna102001/Gbu-CRC/README.md

 - To eliminate the use of Google Forms and make the process more professional.
 - To avoid repetitive form-filling for students.
 - To simplify data management for the university.
+- To Get ATS Score Free for Student.

 ## Tech Stack